-Center of Diabetes and Cardiometabolic Health – CDCH
+Center for Diabetes and Cardiometabolic Health – CDCH

 NAFLD & MASH Treatment in Daly City | Fatty Liver Disease Specialists

-Fatty liver disease, also called hepatic steatosis, happens when too much fat builds up in your liver.
-It’s more common than you think—affecting millions of Americans.
+Fatty liver disease, also known as hepatic steatosis,, happens when too much fat builds up in your liver.
+It affects millions of people in the United States.

-At Center of Diabetes and Cardiometabolic Health, our gastroenterology team helps patients understand their diagnosis and create personalized treatment plans that work.
+At Center for Diabetes and Cardiometabolic Health, our gastroenterology team helps patients understand their condition personalized treatment plans based on their health needs.

 Why Choose Our Fatty Liver Specialists?

-Expert care from experienced NAFLD specialists dedicated to your liver health
+Expert care from experienced NAFLD specialists focused on liver and metabolic health

 Board-Certified Gastroenterologists